UT Health Austin Sports Medicine Timeout

 Let’s talk about that infamous stitch you get in your side.
 You know, the nasty cramp that occurs just under your ribs, typically during an intense cardio session or a core workout.
 It’s characterized by sharp, localized pain that is often described as a stabbing feeling in your side.
 It can be so annoyingly painful that it can slow down a good workout even when you felt like you were on a roll.
 Most of us have experienced it at some point during exercise and whether or not it stops you in your tracks or you push through it, it’s something we’d rather avoid altogether.
-So, what causes this intrusive side cramp, what can you do to get rid of it, and are there in fact ways to completely prevent it?
+So, what causes this intrusive side cramp, how can you get rid of it, and are there in fact ways to completely prevent it?

-Today, experts refer to this nagging abdominal pain as “exercise-related transient abdominal pain,” or ETAP.
-Sounds pretty fancy; however, there is not a definitive explanation for the exact cause of a side cramp, but there are several theories as well as some suggestions on what you can do to ease and avoid it.
+Today, experts refer to this nagging abdominal pain as exercise-related transient abdominal pain (ETAP).
+Sounds pretty fancy.
+However, there is not a definitive explanation for the exact cause of a side cramp, but there are several theories as well as some suggestions on what you can do to ease and avoid it.

 One of the most important factors in whether or not you develop ETAP during your activity is the timing of your pre-workout meal and what you choose to eat.
 One study suggests that it’s important to give your body enough time to digest, about 2-3 hours, before engaging in demanding physical activity.
 Having food in your stomach means that your body requires more blood to be directed towards the stomach to do the work to digest your food.
 This results in blood being directed away from the diaphragm, which is needed during exercise, thus causing a cramp in the area.
 Several other studies and tests suggest that consuming foods or beverages high in concentrated sugars, such as reconstituted fruit juices, can also trigger a side stitch during exercise.